edreisMD/plugnplai/README.md

 # 🎸 Plug and plAI

-Get up and running AI plugins
+Add and Manage AI plugins to LLMs